 You will also need a decent employment history.
 Qualifying for a VA loan (or any other mortgage loan) will require current employment, job stability, and sufficient income.

 This means that you need to keep your employment stable/consistent both prior to and during the home buying process.
 Lots of jobs or gaps in your employment history are red flags for lenders.
-In particular, if you’re buying a home in Omaha or Council Bluffs, don’t change jobs during the process.
+In particular, if you’re buying a home in Omaha or Omaha, don’t change jobs during the process.
 Remember: even a VA loan isn’t guaranteed until the transaction is finalized at closing.

 Veterans still, experts warn, have to “pay for a credit report, appraisal, title insurance, recording fees, and a survey.
 Over the life of the loan, there may be other recurring charges that the veteran will be responsible for, such as hazard insurance.
 Keep in mind that the types of fees and their amounts vary greatly by state.
 Your lender should provide you with a loan estimate, which outlines the exact fees you’ll need to pay at closing.
 You can also negotiate these costs, and the seller may pay for some of them.”